-"Hannah Montana: The Movie" - If you have pre-teens in the house and want them to stay home, then rent this for them.
+■ "Hannah Montana: The Movie" - If you have preteens in the house and want them to stay home, then rent this for them.
 It's not like you have to watch it with them and it's basically harmless, albeit brainless.
-"Hannah Montana: The

-"Last House on the Left" Like most people, I am tired of remakes, but this one tired of remakes, but this one is actually better than the original.
+■ "Last House on the Left" - Like most people, I am tired of remakes, but this one is actually better than the original.
 I may have just incurred the wrath of Wes Craven's legion of fans (which he has certainly earned via an impressive slate of horror movies), but this shapes up as an improvement over his versions which shocked audiences in 1972.
-The film's plot remains 1972.
-The film's plot remains the same and finds a pair of teenage girls paying the ultiby SAMANTHA WEAVER stupid or misinformed beholder a black eye."
+The film's plot remains the same and finds a pair of teenage girls paying the ultiby SAMANTHA WEAVER lowing sage observation:

-It was the inestimable Miss Piggy who made the following sage observation: "Beauty is in the eye of the beholder, and it may be necessary from time to time to give a stupid or misinformed beholder to black out."
+Miss Piggy who made the fol-

+"Beauty is in the eye of the

-If you ever travel to the Far East, you might run across an aspidistra, an ornamental plant with an unusual claim to farme.
-Although most plants are pollinated by bees, birds and other flying creatures, the aspidistra is pollinated by the humble rails.
+beholder, and it may be neces-

+sary from time to time to give a

+stupid or misinformed beholder

+Far East, you might run across

+an aspidistra, an ornamental

+plant with an unusual claim to

+fame.
+Although most plants are

+pollinated by bees, birds and

+other flying creatures, the

+aspidistra is pollinated by the

-■ Do you suffer from hallux valgus?
-Don't worry, the mala-dy is not as bad as it sounds.
-It mble snail.
+valgus?
+Don't worry, the mala-

+dy is not as bad as it sounds.
+It